Avon Rubber p.l.c. (AVON.L) (LON:AVON) Shares Gap Up to $2,870.00

 The business also recently disclosed a dividend, which will be paid on Friday, March 12th.
-Shareholders of record on Thursday, February 11th will be given a GBX 18.06 ($0.24) dividend.
+Shareholders of record on Thursday, February 11th will be issued a dividend of GBX 18.06 ($0.24) per share.
+The ex-dividend date is Thursday, February 11th.
 This represents a yield of 0.43%.
 This is a boost from Avon Rubber p.l.c.
 (AVON.L)’s previous dividend of $9.02.
-The ex-dividend date of this dividend is Thursday, February 11th.
 Avon Rubber p.l.c.
-(AVON.L)’s payout ratio is 0.05%.
+(AVON.L)’s dividend payout ratio (DPR) is presently 0.05%.

 Avon Rubber p.l.c.
 (AVON.L) Company Profile (LON:AVON)